Hessen

 In my family, we traditionally have a “barn party” on Friday after Thanksgiving.
 Over the years, the party has been held in a variety of different places.
 When I was a kid, the barn on my Uncle Brownlee’s property was owned by someone else, so we had to rent somewhere for our party.
 Some years, we had it at the Natural Bridge Hotel, either in a room in the basement or in a reception hall.

 In 1987, we had an all out par-tay in one of the big ballrooms.
-It was complete with an open bar and a full band featuring my Uncle Brownlee and his brother, Stephen.
+It was complete with an open bar and a full band featuring my Uncle Brownlee and his brother, my Uncle Stephen.
 There was much drunkenness, especially from yours truly.
-I was 15 years old and one of my cousins, who shall remain nameless, was passing me bourbon and Cokes.
+I was then 15 years old, and one of my cousins, who shall remain nameless, was passing me bourbon and Cokes.
 I drank four and got good and hammered.
 That was the first time in my life I ever got drunk, and boy was I a mess.
 Fortunately, my Aunt Nance filmed the whole thing for posterity… LOL.
 I made myself scarce during the drunk part, thank GOD.
 I still like to watch that video, though, because that was a wild party and there are people in it who are no longer with us.

 In later years, we had the party at the Fire Station in Natural Bridge, which wasn’t too long on character.
 There were lots of stories told, though no dancing or music.
 One year, we had karaoke in the barn.
 And finally in recent years, we started having the whole celebration in the barn, which my handy and talented Uncle Brownlee has fixed up for dancing and music.
 The last few years, we’ve even had live bluegrass music from The Plank Road Express.
 In 2010, during our last visit for Thanksgiving, I got to sing a number with the band, which was a lot of fun for me.
 In a former life, I think I was a rock star.